- About Prayer

 Video: What It Really Means to Pray “Our Father”

-The last third of the prayer contains a factual statement about Mary and a petition to her.
+The last third of the prayer contains a factual statement about Mary based on Luke 1:43, and a petition to her.
 This part of the prayer developed between the 11th and 16th centuries.
 The full prayer we recite today was formalized in 1515.

 Jesus tells us that we are to worship God alone.
-And from the Cross, Jesus gives us his mother Mary.
 When we pray the Hail Mary, we are giving honor to his mother, not worship.
 Also we are fulfilling the biblical prophecy that all generations will call her blessed.

-Jesus tells us in Revelation 8:3-4 that the saints in heaven are offering up their prayers to God.
-Just as we would ask a friend to pray for us, it is good to ask the saints in heaven, including Mary, to pray for us as well.
+In Revelation 8:3-4 we see the saints in heaven offering prayers to God.
+Just as we ask our friends and family on earth to pray for us, we can ask our heavenly family, including Mary, to do the same.

 Article: Understanding the Hail Mary Prayer